facebookincubator/velox/velox/docs/functions/presto/conversion.rst

 Cast to IPADDRESS
 -----------------

+.. _ipaddress-from-varchar:

 From VARCHAR
 ^^^^^^^^^^^^

-To cast a varchar to IPAddress input string must be in the form of either IPV4 or IPV6.
+To cast a varchar to IPAddress input string must be in the form of either IPv4 or IPv6.

-For IPV4 it must be in the form of: x.x.x.x where each x is an integer value between 0-255.
+For IPv4 it must be in the form of: x.x.x.x where each x is an integer value between 0-255.

-For IPV6 it must follow any of the forms defined in `RFC 4291#section-2.2 <https://datatracker.ietf.org/doc/html/rfc4291.html#section-2.2>`_.
+For IPv6 it must follow any of the forms defined in `RFC 4291#section-2.2 <https://datatracker.ietf.org/doc/html/rfc4291.html#section-2.2>`_.

 Full form: